Viking (rocket): Viking 4

 With successful tests of the engine and guidance systems conducted (though not on the same missions), Viking was deemed ready for its most ambitious test: shipboard launch from the deck of the USS Norton Sound.
-Viking 4 was identical to Viking 3, the first of the series not incorporate design changes to fix a problem on a previous Viking.} On 10 May 1950, from a site in the Pacific Ocean between Jarvis Island and Kiritimati, the fourth Viking became the first sounding rocket ever launched from a sea-going vessel.
+Viking 4 was identical to Viking 3, the first of the series not incorporate design changes to fix a problem on a previous Viking.} On 10 May 1950, from a site in the Pacific Ocean between Jarvis Island and Kiritimati, the fourth Viking became the only Viking rocket sounding rocket ever launched from a sea-going vessel.
 The flight was perfect, reaching 106.4 mi, more than double that reached by Vikings 1 and 3.

 Viking 5

 Viking 5, launched 21 November 1950 carried a vast array of photomultiplier tubes, ionization chambers and Geiger counters, for the detection of radiation across a wide variety of energies and types.
 The rocket also carried two movie cameras to take high altitude film of the Earth all the way to its peak height of 108 miles as well as Pirani gauges to measure air densities in the upper atmosphere.